chgloor/pedsim/libpedsim/documentation/95-setup.md

 mv libgtest* /usr/lib/
 ~~~~

-To run the test, run this in the libpedsim source folder:
+To run the tests, run this in the libpedsim source folder:
 ~~~~ .sh
 make clean ; make
 export LD_LIBRARY_PATH=.
 make test
 ~~~~
+This export is needed since the library is not installed in a system wide known directory.

 If you want to update the PEDSIM documentation, you need Doxygen and, if you want pdf output, LaTeX:
 ~~~~ .sh